The Ultimate Guide to Planning a Destination Wedding in Barbados

 The weather in Barbados is agreeable all year long, with temperatures hovering around the mid-70s to mid-80s.
 Hurricanes are rarely an issue in Barbados (though if you do find a hurricane is interrupting your destination wedding, we have a few tips).
 You'll also find that planning a wedding between July and November will result in lower travel costs, especially since December to April is the island's peak tourist season.

 When it comes to looking for a venue and vendors, Lidbom says a travel agent can be one of your best resources.
 She notes, "Working with a travel agent is a huge benefit to anyone looking to plan a destination wedding.
 A travel agent will help you find that perfect location, help you secure the wedding date, and connect you with the resort wedding coordinator.
 They assist with room blocks and group contracts.
-They'll also keep you up to date on COVID rules.
 They are your support."

-As Lidbom mentions above, Barbados is on the pricier side as far as Caribbean destination wedding locations go.
+As Lidbom mentions above, the destination wedding cost in Barbados is on the pricier side as far as Caribbean nuptials go.
 You can save some money on your Barbados destination wedding by traveling during the off-season (July through November) and by considering swapping luxury hotel accommodations for you and your guests with a private villa rental.